 In the copy of the original Fundamental Constitutions given them before leaving London, John Lock, Sir John Yeamans, and James Carteret were created Landgraves.

 He proved, however, to be "a sordid calculator," bent only on acquiring a fortune.
 He encouraged expense, and enriched himself, but without gaining the respect of his peers.
 The Lord Proprietors complained that "it must be a bad soil" if industrious men could not get a living out of it.
-In 1674 Yeamans was removed from office, and at once sailed for Barbados, where he soon afterward died.
+In 1674, Sir John Yeamans died while Governor of Charles Town.

 1665.
 Proprietary commission to Sir John Yeamans, governor of Clarendon County: North Carolina Records, i.
 97.